tuxedio/tuxedio-api-legacy/README.md

 ***

 ###Notes to devs:
   1. No one works on the master branch!
-Please create feature branches, and make pull requests to the master.
+Please create feature branches, and make pull requests to the master
-  2. Commit frequently to make conflicts easier to deal with.
+  2. Commit frequently to make conflicts easier to deal with
-  3. Start working by creating a feature branch, and make pull requests when features are completed.
+  3. Start working by creating a feature branch, and make pull requests when features are completed

 ###Git Workflow - Using a modified Gitflow approach